 Do you want to start an exercise routine, but hate the idea of going to the gym?
 Or maybe you’re already a cyclist, but want to stay in top condition even when the weather makes biking unrealistic?
 If you love spin class (or the idea of spin class), then an indoor stationary bike might be a good fit.
 They’ve come a long way from the rattling, wobbling indoor bikes of yesteryear: these modern machines are easy to use and quiet.
 The best stationary bikes offer excellent quality and value, and that’s what this review is about!
-We know there are a lot of options out there, so we tried to narrow it down by testing twenty stationary bikes ourselves to find the best indoor cycle models for home use.
+We know there are a lot of options out there, so we tried to narrow it down by researching twenty stationary bikes to find the best indoor cycle models for home use.
 After lots of pedaling and panting, we have the results: a list of the best indoor cycling bike options around.
 If this is your first time shopping for a stationary bike, take a look at the following specs, which will be included in each indoor cycle review.
 Things like the flywheel weight and an LCD screen are important parts of whether an indoor bike will work for you and your budget.

 Flywheel -The flywheel creates momentum as you ride out on your indoor cycling adventure.
 Heavier flywheels offer a more stable and realistic feel but can be harder to get started since you have to push harder to get going.
-We tracked the flywheel weights of the different indoor cycles we tested so you would have an idea of the difficulty and “real bike” feel of each option.
+We tracked down the flywheel weights of the different indoor cycles we found so you would have an idea of the difficulty and “real bike” feel of each option.

 Adjustable Seat - This is pretty straight-forward: being able to move the seat around makes an indoor cycle ideal for a range of heights and body types.
 Most modern indoor cycles have seats that can be adjusted horizontally (fore and aft) as well as vertically (up and down).
 Some bikes also have handlebars that are adjustable to some degree for an even better fit.